Amanda is a retired educator with many years of experience teaching children of all ages and abilities in various contexts.

 We define it as the art produced in North America and Europe from the time of the Impressionists up to the middle of the twentieth century.

-This period is distinctive because many artists worked in new and exciting ways that challenged traditional ideas about what art is and could be.
+This period is distinctive because many artists began working in new and exciting ways that challenged traditional ideas about what art is and could be.

 It's true that many of these new, innovative artists explored the possibilities of using art not only to make representations of objects, people and landscapes but as a way of expressing feelings, emotions, atmospheres and dreams.